CSUN Programs for Midcareer Professionals – Options and Advantages for Regional Employers

-While CSUN graduate programs for midcareer professionals offer exceptional educational advantages for individual working adults, the university – through its Tseng College – can also offer significant, competitive options and benefits to employers who find it advantageous to provide groups of professionals within their organizations with shared learning experiences.
+CSUN – Through its Tseng College, California State University, Northridge can offer significant, competitive options and benefits to employers who find it advantageous to provide groups of professionals within their organizations with shared learning experiences.

 CSUN’s agility, expertise in program design and openness to working with employers and leading practitioners enable the university to respond to emerging educational needs in the regional economy by working with regional employers, professional associations and economic development organizations in the development of programs to address these needs.